-Emergency - Ward 10 was Britain's first medical soap.
-It was also the first of the nation's twice-weekly serials (shown every Tuesday and Friday) and started life as Calling Nurse Roberts, a six-week filler series by ATV staff writer, Tessa Diamond.
+Emergency – Ward 10 was Britain’s first medical soap.
+It was also the nation’s first twice-weekly serial (shown every Tuesday and Friday) and started life as Calling Nurse Roberts, a six-week filler series by ATV staff writer, Tessa Diamond.

 Set in the fictitious surroundings of Oxbridge General Hospital, the series was an instant hit with a million viewers tuning in to the first episode in February 1957.

-Running for ten years - and reaching number 2 in the ratings in 1960 and boasting 16 million viewers by 1962 - it made stars out of the actors and actresses who walked its wards, not least of all Jill Browne, who played pin-up nurse (later Sister) Carole Young.
+Running for ten years – and reaching #2 in the ratings in 1960 and boasting 16 million viewers by 1962 – it made stars out of the actors and actresses who walked its wards, not least of all Jill Browne, who played pin-up nurse (later Sister) Carole Young.

 The patients at Oxbridge were remarkably healthy and fortunate as no worrying or incurable illnesses were allowed.

 Although the series was high in drama it also had a very low mortality rate (patient deaths were strictly limited to five per year – later reduced to two), concentrating more on the lives of the doctors and nurses who staffed the hospital.

 These included Dr John Nolan and surgeon Alan Dawson (played by Australian Charles Tingwell).
 Dr John Rennie was played by Richard Thorp (who would later go on to star in another long-running soap, Emmerdale Farm, as despised estate manager Alan Turner) and 21-year old John Alderton joined the cast in 1963 as Dr Richard Moone (pictured above right).